Don”t you just LOVE really fun door knockers?

 Sometimes you just need a bold, brass door knocker!

-Perfect if you can’t commit to a symbol or motif, but still want to add some personality to your door.
+Especially if you can’t commit to a symbol or motif, but still want to add some personality to your door.

 I’ve heard door knockers referred to as the jewelry of the home-